LonelyFirefly/news-homepage/README.md

 ```html
 <script src="menu.js"></script>
 ```
-In this one I learnt hot to add a js file to my project
+In this one I learnt how to add a js file to my project
 ### Continued development

 In my future projects I really want to have more pracice with: